An epic overland adventure that explores the remote corners of South Africa's Northern Cape and Western Cape provinces.

 After saying goodbye to our hosts, we’ll depart this desert environment and return to civilization - at least for a moment, anyway!
 After rejoining the paved N14, we’ll travel to Springbok, and later to one of South Africa’s most remote regions.
 Namaqualand is an arid environment along Southern Africa’s West Coast, covering an area of approximately 440 000 square kilometers.
 Here, you’ll find the semi-desert Succulent Karoo biome, a biodiversity hotspot with the largest concentration of succulent plants in the world - more than 5 000 species - which is more than a third of the world’s total.
 At least 40% are endemic.
 The region is extremely dry in summer and the temperature often rises above 40°C. At the onset of the rainy season, thousands upon thousands of wildflowers bloom in spectacular fashion, and the otherwise drab environment is transformed into an extraordinary display of purple, yellow, orange and white.
 We’ll spend three nights exploring the Namaqualand environment.

 The luxury mobile Namaqua Flowers Beach Camp is located, as its name implies, on the beach, with impressive views in every direction.
-Every dome tent offers full-size beds with soft comfortable duvets, hot blankets and electric lights, as well as the convenience of a hot shower, spacious dressing room and chemical flush toilet.
+Every dome tent offers full-size beds with soft comfortable duvets, hot blankets, and electric lights, as well as the convenience of a hot shower, a spacious dressing room, and chemical flush toilet.
 Breakfast and dinner are included daily.
 The Daisy Diner is available for lunch, as are lunch baskets (pre-order required), both at an additional cost.
 Our primary activity here is to experience the Namaqua wilderness in all its glory.
 Hiking is the primary activity and is permitted throughout the reserve, offering guests the opportunity to explore this unique biome at leisure and in all its glory.
 If available, a guided tour to a seal colony and local caves can also be booked.

-Naries Namakwa Retreat is located approximately thirty minutes from Springbok under the Spektakelberg mountain, and will serve as a luxury base as you explore the barren Namaqua plains of the Northern Cape.
+Naries Namakwa Retreat is located approximately thirty minutes from Springbok under the Spektakelberg mountain and will serve as a luxury base as you explore the barren Namaqua plains of the Northern Cape.
 Your stay includes breakfast and dinner daily, and lunch is available at an additional cost in the Manor House dining room.
 Activities include day tours to the Richtersveld, dedicated flower tours, and a diamond and shipwreck tour.

 Note: Some activities are seasonal and might not be available at the time of your visit.
 Activities must be pre-booked.
 Any activities not included in the cost of the accommodation come at an additional expense.
 Please ask for details.